embedly/embedly-docs/endpoints/1/oembed.rst

 Query Arguments
 ----------------
-As specified in the :doc:`Query Arguments documentation<../arguments>`
+As specified in the :doc:`Query Arguments documentation </arguments>`

 oEmbed Types
 ------------